EWS1 Forms

 My building is B2, how am I being kept safe in my building?

-While a B2 rating means that work is recommended to be done to the external walls, your building will have other fire safety measures in place and maintained to keep you safe.
+While a B2 rating means that work is recommended to the external walls, your building will have other fire safety measures in place to keep you safe.

 My building is B2, will I still get a mortgage from my lender?